SCHEDULING, PAYMENTS, AND POLICIES

 All sessions are by appointment, so I do not accept walk-ins.
 I do not accept same-day appointments.

 No!
 Unlike chain massage locations, you will receive the full amount of treatment time that you pay for.
 You are not charged for the intake and interview process, or the time it takes you to dress.
 This is, of course, dependent upon your timely arrival.
-Please arrive as much as 15 minutes early so we can get you on the table at the appointed start time to relax, talk about your goals for the session, and get on the table.
+Please arrive as much as 10 minutes early so we can get you on the table at the appointed start time to relax, talk about your goals for the session, and get on the table.

 I'm the only massage therapist in the practice, so a couples' massage is a back-to-back booking, not simultaneous.

 Please arrive 10 minutes early for your appointment.
 Time for your appointment has been specially arranged for you.
 If you arrive late, your session will end at the scheduled time.
 Full payment for your scheduled services will be expected.
+If you are running late, please do communicate that to me.
+If you will be more than 15 minutes late, we will re-schedule.

 If you need to reschedule your appointment, you can log into your account and make changes anytime.
 There is a link in your confirmation notification to do so.
 For late notice cancellations, please contact me as soon as possible.